AntirWiki/Antir/content/Campaigns/Journey/Session Plans/Pre-Session 0.md

 	- No. Regular character creation.
 Simpler and easier to keep track of.

 - There's a few ways to do weapon/damage powerups, and I wanted to give you guys a choice:
 	- Runes - you choose when to upgrade weapons/armor, and which ones to upgrade.
 It's more flexible, but if you don't buy or loot runes your weapons and armor will start to get underpowered.
-This is how it worked in Albahr and Shattered Past.
+This is how it works in Albahr and Shattered Past.
 	- Automatic Bonus Progression - No basic runes, but your character get stronger to compensate.
 You'll get less money (since you don't have to buy basic runes), but don't have to decide if/when to upgrade weapons.

 - How long do we want this to go?
 This is also tied to what level your characters will reach.